Practice Less, Explain More: LLM-Supported Self-Explanation Improves Explanation Quality on Transfer Problems in Calculus: Method

-\textbf{Procedure.} The study followed a pre-test, practice (60-min fixed), post-test design (IRB-approved; avg.\ total 115 min).
+\textbf{Procedure.} The study is approved by the IRB, followed by a pre-test, practice (60-min fixed), and post-test design (average total 115 minutes).
 No correctness feedback was provided during pre- or post-tests.
 During practice, all participants received immediate correctness feedback and were required to keep attempting each problem until arriving at the correct answer (Figure~\ref{fig:question_types}).
 After an incorrect attempt, participants could request a hint; following previous CTAT conventions \cite{aleven2006cognitive}, each hint request was logged as an additional incorrect attempt.
 When participants reached the 60-minute limit, they completed their current problem and proceeded to the post-test.

 After solving a problem correctly, participants in the experiment group completed their assigned explanation activity.
 In the \textbf{menu-based} condition, participants selected the reasoning behind their answer from a list of options (one correct principle and two misconceptions); they received correctness feedback and were required to select the correct option before proceeding.
 In the \textbf{open-ended} condition, participants wrote free-text explanations evaluated by the LLM with color-coded feedback: red for incorrect (score 0), yellow for partial (0.3--0.7), and green for correct (1.0).
 After two unsuccessful explanation attempts, the AI provided a reference explanation (Figure~\ref{fig:explanation_styles}).